Tin Goyenda: Omar Sharif

 Omar Sharif is an Egyptian adventure-loving pilot in his late twenties or early thirties.
 He was Christopher's favorite pilot.
 He was introduced in the books Jaladossur Dip 1, 2 (The Island of the Pirates, Part 1 and 2).
 Later he became Tin Goyenda's favorite Omar Bhai.
 He appeared in many adventures with Tin Goyenda.
-Later, Omar and Tin Goyenda founded a flying club private airliner in the name of 'OKIMURO Corporation.
+Later, Omar and Tin Goyenda founded a flying club private airliner in the name of OKIMURO Corporation.
 O for Omar, Ki for Kishore, Mu for Musa and Ro for Robin.

 Victor Simon

 Victor Simon is a renowned private eye/author/adventurer (In the original series- Hector Sebastien.
-Sebastien is a fictional writer who records the adventures of ‘The Three Investigators’ from their words).
+Sebastien is a fictional writer who records the adventures of 'The Three Investigators' from their words).
 He is a wealthy man keeping a special relationship with the boys.
 He passes them cases.
 Sometimes Simon and Tin Goyenda work together on the same case.
 The first story when Tin Goyenda met him was Khora Goyenda (The lame detective).

 Ian Fletcher

-Ian Fletcher is the Police Chief in Rocky Beach (In the original series- Samuel Reynolds, everybody calls him ‘Chief Reynolds’.
+Ian Fletcher is the Police Chief in Rocky Beach (In the original series- Samuel Reynolds, everybody calls him 'Chief Reynolds'.
 He is a bulky man and a bit bald.
 Source: The Mystery of the Green Ghost).
 He gives cases to the team and praises them.
-He signed and gave them three green cards on which following text was written- “This certifies that the bearer is a Volunteer Junior Assistant Deputy co-operating with the police force of Rocky Beach.
-Any assistance given him will be appreciated.”
+He signed and gave them three green cards on which following text was written- "This certifies that the bearer is a Volunteer Junior Assistant Deputy co-operating with the police force of Rocky Beach.
+Any assistance given him will be appreciated."

 Terrier Doyle (known as "Shutki Terry")

 'Shutki' (শুঁটকি) refers to someone very thin, in a crude sense.
 Terry is the arch rival of Tin Goyenda (In the original series- Skinny Norris).
 He is a few years older than the Tin Goyenda.
 He had a driver's license that he got from a state where the required age for a license was lower.
-When he comes to Rocky Beach] he tries to prove himself better than the Tin Goyenda and irritate them.
+When he comes to Rocky Beach he tries to prove himself better than the Tin Goyenda and irritates them.
 So, Tin Goyenda hates Shutki Terry.
 Shutki Terry has a team of his own too.